NEW: "There can never be true justice for the crime committed," says victim's father

 “Colleen never gave up and neither will we.
 We will not allow Colleen’s death to define how she’s remembered,” he told reporters.

 During closing arguments Monday, defense attorney Denise Regan recounted the testimony of psychiatrists, arguing that Chism has suffered from a psychotic disorder since a young age and that he responded to voices and hallucinations at the time of Ritzer’s killing.

 “When Philip Chism followed Ms. Ritzer into that bathroom, he was not himself,” Regan said before the jury.

 “He didn’t choose to do this.”

-Prosecutor Kate MacDougall argued that Chism did not suffer from any mental illness and that surveillance video from inside the school showed Ritzer's killing
+Prosecutor Kate MacDougall argued that Chism did not suffer from mental illness and that surveillance video from inside the school showed Ritzer’s killing was planned.

 “The only still image that matters in this case is the image of Colleen Ritzer in the woods,” MacDougall said.